hellozhilu/LDTPS/README.md

 3. The source codes of the compared restart simulated annealing (RSA) algorithm and the genetic algorithm (GA) are also available in the directory RSA and GA, respectively, and tested as before.

-4. Please make sure that the following paper is cited if you use the code in your research.
+4. Please make sure that the following paper is cited if you use the codes in your research.
    Lu, Z., Gao, J., Hao, J. K., Yang, P., & Zhou, L. (2024).
 Learning driven three-phase search for the maximum independent union of cliques problem.
 Computers & Operations Research, 106549.

-3. The source code is distributed for academic purposes only.
+3. The source codes are distributed for academic purposes only.
    If you wish to use it for commercial applications, please contact the authors (Zhi Lu: zhilusix@gmail.com, Jin-Kao Hao: jin-kao.hao@univ-angers.fr).